DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 -Recursive goes back to the previous equation to answer the current equation.

+-Recursive algorithm solves a problem by reducing it to the same problem with smaller input.

 -There are two steps in Mathematical Induction:
 * Basis rule (It's like substitution to show that the equation used is valid and applicable.)
 * Induction (Actually showing that the two equaitons are equal by manipulating the equations to make the left and rights side equal.

+*Set - An unordered collention of distinct objects.
+*Subset - A set B within a set S. [S={{B}}]
+*Power Set - The set of all subsets of the main set.
+*Cardinality - Number of elements a set contains.